-Many people are aware of the dangers that can occur on that section of the trail, but that section can easily be fixed.
+Many people are aware of the dangers that occur on that section of the trail.
+However, that section can easily be fixed.
 The particular spot in the trail rungs right into a road, and drivers are coming around the corner at high speeds.
 On August 5, a temporary barrier was installed at the top of the drop.
 There has also been a sign that will warn cyclists about the slope.
 In many areas, things are getting worse.
 There are plenty of vehicles, but all of the bike trails and bike lanes are not quite up to par.

 Accident Attorney | Bicycle Safety Tips